mouraaa/Who-Unfollowed/README.md

+## About
+We've all been there.
+You notice you lost a follower and curiosity is building up.
+Who did it and why?
+Well the code can tell you who, the why is up to you to figure out.

+The code wont ask you for your username or password.
+Thats actually the benefit of using it and why I built it.
+Third party apps requires sensitive information such as your username and password.
+Your credentials can be sold and used to the highest bidder without you knowing so guess what.
+I found the work around.

 ## Prerequisites
 Uses a third party extension that downloads a list of instagram followers.
-Checks if the file is present and compares the original file with the downloaded file.
-Outputs any changes within that list, deletes both the old and new files and creates a new file with the updated list of users.

 You can download the thid party extension here: https://chrome.google.com/webstore/detail/export-list-of-followers/hcdbfckhdcpepllecbkaaojfgipnpbpb?hl=en-US

-Be advised of their policies as they may or may not store your account information.
-Just in case, you can create a secondary email for google chrome and a secondary instagram account so they do not have access to any personal or sensitive information.
+Be advised of their policies as they may or may not store your account information just like the apps.
+Remember the workaround I talked about earlier?
+Just in case, you can create a secondary instagram account so they do not have access to any personal information.
 If you create a secondary instagram account, make sure that account follows the account you actually want to export followers from.
 (That is how the extension works.
 If you want to export a list of followers, it must be the account you are logged on to or an account you follow)

 ## Errors